 Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act ("Clery Act"), the College is required to disclose crime statistics as part of a campus security report published annually.
 This information includes statistics regarding instances where students were not arrested but were subject to College sanctions or disciplinary actions, for the following offenses: liquor law violations, drug law violations, and illegal weapons possession.
-This disclosure does not include the names of the victim or person accused of committing the crime.
+These instances are in addition to the seven specific criminal offenses subject to required reporting per Clery Report.
+This disclosure does not include the names of the complainant or respondent.

 To inspect or review his or her records, a student must submit a written request to the Office maintaining the education records.
 The request will be honored within fourteen days of receipt.
 If requested, copies of a student's records are available to the student for a fee to cover the cost of duplicating.
 The College has the right to deny a student a copy of the following records:

 - an official transcript for any student for which a financial "hold" exists (a "hold" is imposed if the student fails to pay term bills, fees or fines),

 - a copy of an original transcript from another institution,

 - a diploma for any student for which a financial "hold" exists (a "hold" is imposed if the student fails to pay term bills, fees or fines).

 Within the College community, academic and administrative officials, including personnel of the Office of Academic Records and Registration, are permitted access to student educational records for legitimate educational purposes.
 It is the responsibility of each Office maintaining education records to keep a log that verifies the name of each person (other than academic and administrative officials) who has viewed the record, the reason, and the date of access.
 Students have the right to see this log.